elllie/bytesizecs/chapters/0-Introduction/2-HelloPython.md

 Our first Python program asks Python to print (display to the screen) the message:  Hello World!

-#### 🧁 Writing a program that shouts "Hello World!" every time you learn a new language is a computer science tradition [dating back to the 1970s!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)
+🧁 Writing a program that shouts "Hello World!" every time you learn a new language is a computer science tradition [dating back to the 1970s!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)
+{: .label .label-purple }

 In Python, this only requires a single line of code: